-- 81. The protection of marine ecosystems is embedded in various international agreements, such as the United Nations Convention on the Law of the Sea (UNCLOS) and the Convention on Biological Diversity (CBD), as well as in regional econventions agreements and other instruments and national legislation.
-Efforts continue to strengthen the implementation of international law, as reflected inincluding the United Nations Convention on the Law of the Sea UNCLOS at all levels, including by increasing the level of participation of States in the numerous global and regional treaties that supplement its provisions. - 82.
-Examples at the global level include the Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter of 1972 (London Convention) and its update in 1996, the London Protocol; the International Convention for the Prevention of Marine Pollution from Ships of 1973, as modified by the Protocol of 1978 relating thereto and by the Protocol of 1997 (including its annex VI on the reduction in sulphur emissions from ships, which entered into force in 2020); and the Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing of FAO, which entered into force in 2016. - 83.
-There are still major challenges to ensuring participation in international instruments, addressing resource and capacity constraints, strengthening intersectoral cooperation, ensuring coordination and information-sharing at all levels and developing new instruments to address emerging challenges in a timely fashion.14
+81. The protection of marine ecosystems is embedded in various international agreements, such as the United Nations Convention on the Law of the Sea (UNCLOS) and the Convention on Biological Diversity (CBD), as well as in regional agreements and other instruments and national legislation.
+Efforts continue to strengthen the implementation of international law, includingas reflected in UNCLOS2 at all levels, including by increasing the level of participation of States in the numerous global and regional treaties that supplement its provisions.

+82. Examples at the global level include the Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter of 1972 (London Convention) and its update in 1996, the London Protocol; the International Convention for the Prevention of Marine Pollution from Ships of 1973, as modified by the Protocol of 1978 relating thereto and by the Protocol of 1997 (including its annex VI on the reduction in sulphur emissions from ships, which entered into force in 2020); and the Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing of FAO, which entered into force in 2016.

+83. There are still major challenges to ensuring participation in international instruments, addressing resource and capacity constraints, strengthening intersectoral cooperation, ensuring coordination and information-sharing at all levels and developing new instruments to address emerging challenges in a timely fashion.14

-- 84. Resource capacity, including financial capacity, remains a significant constraint for the protection and preservation of the marine environment and marine scientific research, while technological constraints are often an impediment to the effective implementation of a State's obligations.
-Gaps also exist with regard to the material scope of relevant instruments (e.g. no comprehensive rules on plastics and microplastics) or the geographical scope of their application (e.g. geographical coverage by the regional fisheries management organizations and arrangements). - 85.
-Many small island developing States and least developed countries lack access to the detailed knowledge and skilled human resources needed for ocean management, and resources for managing the large marine areas under their jurisdiction are often limited.
+84. Resource capacity, including financial capacity, remains a significant constraint for the protection and preservation of the marine environment and marine scientific research, while technological constraints are often an impediment to the effective implementation of a State's obligations.
+Gaps also exist with regard to the material scope of relevant instruments (e.g. no comprehensive rules on plastics and microplastics) or the geographical scope of their application (e.g. geographical coverage by the regional fisheries management organizations and arrangements).

+85. Many small island developing States and least developed countries lack access to the detailed knowledge and skilled human resources needed for ocean management, and resources for managing the large marine areas under their jurisdiction are often limited.
 Filling these gaps will ensure that economic benefits can be maximized in an environmentally sustainable manner.
 Specific challenges exist in the enforcement of management measures in areas beyond national jurisdiction, owing to regulatory gaps and a lack of cross-sectoral coordination.
-These issues are currently being discussed at the United Nations in the context of the intergovernmental negotiations on the development of an international legally binding instrument under the United Nations Convention on the Law of the SeaUNCLOS on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.
+These issues are currently being discussed at the United Nations in the context of the intergovernmental negotiations on the development of an international legally binding instrument under UNCLOS on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.